 There have been plenty of studies done on the best ways to get customers into your store, keep them interested in products, and have them stay loyal to your brand.
-One of the items with the largest impact on customer purchasing is how you shelve your products.
-We’ve given you general tips on shelving success before, but today we will focus on 3 tips to increase product exposure by shelving differently.
+One of the items with the most significant impact on customer purchasing is how you shelve your products.
+We’ve given you general tips on shelving success before, but today we will focus on 3 "Handy" tips to increase product exposure by shelving differently.

 Increase Product Exposure By Competitive Shelving

 Have you ever taken a walk through your competitors’ stores?
 It’s well worth it, especially if you have a competitor that is much larger and more established than you are.
-Bigger stores and retail chains can afford to do market research, so go see what they are doing, and you’ll be able to obtain all the benefits of market research without the expense.
+Bigger stores and retail chains can afford to do market research, so see what they are doing, and you’ll be able to obtain all the benefits of market research without the expense.
 Of course, you don’t want to copy their exact styling; you just want to take a look at how their shelving is different from your own and whether or not it seems to be working.
 Does it draw your eye when you enter?
-What seems to be displayed most prominently?
-Take note and see how you can implement some of the ideas in your own store.
+What appears to be displayed most prominently?
+Take note and see how you can implement some of the ideas in your store.
 This is also a great way to make sure that your shelving stands out from your competitors, as you don’t want to be too similar to another brand.

 Increase Product Exposure with Eye Level Shelving